Study Abroad in Japan

 - University students and other adults (high school graduates only) who wish to improve academic English, or enter a college or graduate school overseas.

-- College students and other adults who have a minimum English standard test score of TOEFL iBT 45*, or equivalent English proficiency.
+- College students and other adults who have a minimum English standard test score of TOEFL ITP 475, TOEFL iBT 53, IELTS (Academic) 5.0, Eiken 2 (from a test taken no earlier than two years before the date of application to SAJ), or the equivalent English proficiency.

 - Maximum Enrollment: